SMD111-git/javascript-journey/README.md

 # javascript-journey
-in this path we start form very basic like what is a variable and types of idenftivers and datatypes
+In this journey Titan up your seat belts and we have have a series of js drifts , we will know the basic stuff such as variables , datatypes